-We note here the key differences between our scheme and previous proposals~\cite{RevModPhys.54.1061} on antibunching induced by two-photon absorption (cooling): (i) In our scheme, antibunching of either photon or phonon field can be realized, on contrary, previous proposals are limited to photon antibunching. (ii) By employing bath spectrum filtering, we get effective nonlinear damping from the linear system-bath couplings. (iii) Our scheme is based on cooling by heating~\cite{PhysRevLett.108.120602, Naseem2021}, in which mere incoherent thermal drive produces a cooling effect.
+In addition to the capacity of high-temperature operation, there are other critical differences between our scheme and the previous proposals~\cite{RevModPhys.54.1061} on antibunching induced by two-photon absorption (cooling): (i) In our scheme, antibunching of either photon or phonon field can be realized on the contrary, previous proposals are limited to photon antibunching. (ii) We get effective nonlinear damping from the linear system-bath couplings by employing a bath spectrum filter. (iii) Our scheme is based on cooling by heating~\cite{PhysRevLett.108.120602, Naseem2021}, in which mere incoherent thermal drive produces a cooling effect.
 Accordingly, the rate of this cooling process can be tuned by the temperatures of the thermal baths.
-In previous proposals, such a control is not possible because the environment needs to be considered at zero temperature to realize cooling. (iv) Our proposal can be realized using different platforms, for example, circuit QED~\cite{PhysRevLett.115.203601, PhysRevLett.120.227702, Bothner2021}, electro-mechanical systems~\cite{LaHaye2009}, and various realizations of optomechanical systems~\cite{RevModPhys.86.1391}.
+In previous proposals, such control was impossible because the environment needs to be considered at zero temperature to realize cooling. (iv) Our proposal can be realized using different platforms, for example, circuit QED~\cite{PhysRevLett.115.203601, PhysRevLett.120.227702, Bothner2021}, electro-mechanical systems~\cite{LaHaye2009}, and various realizations of optomechanical systems~\cite{RevModPhys.86.1391}.

-The rest of the paper is organized as follows: In Sec.~\ref{sec:MS} we present the model system, and Sec.~\ref{sec:MA} describes the model analysis.
+The rest of the paper is organized as follows: Sec.~\ref{sec:MS} we present the model system, and Sec.~\ref{sec:MA} describes the model analysis.
 In Sec.~\ref{sec:ME}, and Sec.~\ref{sec:FP} we derive the master equation and Fokker-Plank equation for the system, respectively.
 The results of two-photon cooling by heating and antibunching are presented in Sec.~\ref{sec:results}.
-Finally, conclusions of this paper are given in Sec.~\ref{sec:conc}
+Finally, conclusions of this paper are given in Sec.~\ref{sec:conc}.